walles/exactype/README.md

 * Change keyboard layout by swiping left or right with two fingers.
 * Think about splitting the keyboard when wide enough
 * Think about emoji support, or can we do that after Google Play?
+* Make the letters look nicer by outlining them, shadowing them, anti aliasing them, bolding them, switching font or something

+# User Feedback
+* "Hitting "ä" is too hard, maybe it's too close to the right edge?"
+* "I prefer having all keys the same size"
+* "I prefer a slanted layout, maybe we'd get that by having all keys the same size?"

 # TODO Misc
 * Remove all memory allocations from onDraw() and onMeasure() code paths.
 This is for avoiding GC